aiida-vasp/aiida-vasp/docs/source/tutorials/a_daily_life.rst

 In the interactive mode invoked by ``verdi shell``, tab completion is extremely helpful in writing an AiiDA script to show the like of attributes of classes and instances.
-Therefore we must set up the verdi tab-completion following `this documentation
+Therefore we must set up the verdi tab-completion following `the documentation here
 <https://aiida.readthedocs.io/projects/aiida-core/en/latest/install/configuration.html#verdi-tab-completion>`_.

 ::